Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an application security group and a network security group (NSG).
 - [ ] Edit the docker-compose.yml file..
 - [x] Install the container network interface (CNI) plug-in.

-### You need to deploy an Azure firewall to a virtual network named VNET3.
-To complete this task, sign in to the Azure portal and modify the Azure resources.
-This task might take several minutes to complete.
-You can perform other tasks while the task completes

-- [ ] ...
-BRAK ODPOWIEDZI

-### You have Azure Resource Manager templates that you use to deploy Azure virtual machines.
-You need to disable unused Windows features automatically as instances of the virtual machines are provisioned.
-What should you use?

-- [ ] security policies in Azure Security Center.
-- [ ] Azure Logic Apps.
-- [x] an Azure Desired State Configuration (DSC) virtual machine extension.
-- [ ] Azure Advisor.

 ### You have an Azure Container Registry named Registry1.
 You add role assignment for Registry1 as shown in the following table.
 Which users can upload images to Registry1 and download images from Registry1?
 To answer, select the appropriate options in the answer area.
 NOTE: Each correct selection is worth one point.
 Upload images: Download images